 The Open University

-We are delighted to accept Open University credits for entry onto programmes in all our seven Schools.
+We accept Open University credits for entry onto programmes in all our seven Schools.
 For information on entry requirements for individual programmes, please see the document below.
 As results are not normally released until November, we are happy to accept a satisfactory tutor's report.

 Higher National Certificate (HNC) & Higher National Diploma (HND)

-We accept Higher National (HN) qualifications for entry to some degree programmes however this depends on each particular HN qualification's suitability for the programme in which you are interested.
+We accept Higher National (HN) qualifications for entry to some degree programmes.

 Commonly asked Queries